Chautauqua

 Chautauqua (/ʃəˈtɔːkwə/ shə-TAW-kwə) is an adult education and social movement in the United States that peaked in popularity in the late 19th and early 20th centuries.
 Chautauqua assemblies expanded and spread throughout rural America until the mid-1920s.
 The Chautauqua brought entertainment and culture for the whole community, with speakers, teachers, musicians, showmen, preachers, and specialists of the day.
-U.S. President Theodore Roosevelt said that Chautauqua is "the most American thing in America".
+U.S. President Theodore Roosevelt is often misquoted as saying that Chautauqua is "the most American thing in America".
+What he actually said was: "it is a source of positive strength and refreshment of mind and body to come to meet a typical American gathering like this—a gathering that is typically American in that it is typical of America at its best."
+Several Chautauqua assemblies continue to gather to this day, including the original Chautauqua Institution in Chautauqua, New York.

 History

-The First Chautauquas
+First Chautauquas

-In 1873, Methodists formed the first Chautauqua, Lakeside Chautauqua on Ohio's Lake Erie.
 In 1874, Methodist Episcopal minister John Heyl Vincent and businessman Lewis Miller organized the New York Chautauqua Assembly at a campsite on the shores of Chautauqua Lake in the state of New York.
 Two years earlier, Vincent, editor of the Sunday School Journal, had begun to train Sunday school teachers in an outdoor summer school format.
 The gatherings grew in popularity.
 The organization Vincent and Miller founded later became known as the Chautauqua Institution.
 Many other independent Chautauquas were developed in a similar manner.

 The educational summer camp format proved popular for families and was widely copied by several Chautauquas.
 Within a decade, "Chautauqua assemblies" (or simply "Chautauquas"), named for the location in New York, sprang up in various North American locations.
 The Chautauqua movement beginning in the 1870s may be regarded as a successor to the Lyceum movement from the 1840s.
 As the Chautauquas began to compete for the best performers and lecturers, lyceum bureaus assisted with bookings.
 Today, Lakeside Chautauqua and the Chautauqua Institution, the two largest Chautauquas, still draw thousands each summer season.